 At the end of summer 2012, two stages were scheduled.
 Firstly, he walked the 55 kilometers between the Abenakis communities of Wolinak and Odanak along with students of the Kiuna Post-Secondary Institute.
 He was also accompanied by about 100 walkers from different parts of Quebec: Sherbrooke, St-Jean-Port-Joli, Gatineau, Montreal, Québec, Trois-Rivières, and Saguenay to name a few.
 Some 4 days later, he undertook the 733 kilometer walk from Old-Fort, on the Basse-Côte-Nord, all the way up to Sheshatshiu, Ilnue community situated at about 30 kilometers north of Goose Bay, in Labrador.

 As of the winter of 2013, he started from Manawan, where he had finished his winter 2012 walk.
 Close to 60 walkers joined him on a 375 kilometer journey that took him from the Attikamekw territory to the one of the Algonquin nation, visiting the communities of Kitigan Zibi and Rapid Lake.
 He completed his 3000th kilometer during that stretch.
 More than fifty walkers followed him through forests and lakes, sleeping in tents most of the time.

-By walking again during the summer of 2013, Dr. Vollant plans to meet other youths to talk to them about the importance to have dreams, to work on their realizations, of their cultural identity, and of their personal realization.
+By walking again during the winter of 2014, Dr. Vollant plans to meet other youths to talk to them about the importance to have dreams, to work on their realizations, of their cultural identity, and of their personal realization.
 “I intend to talk about my personal quest to inspire them.
 If I can influence the life of 2 or 3 young people in each community, I will have reached my goal.”
 He will also meet with the elders and the community leaders to learn traditional medicine through the eyes of a physician with a scientific background.
 A documentary is scheduled at the end of the journey.